 - By Potential Value – Not all keywords are equally valuable.
 Some keywords are harder to rank, but they drive sales and customers to your business.

-The first category is the best choice if your site is new and no backlinks are built.
+The first category is the best choice if your site is new and no backlinks have been built.
 Once you have a consistent flow of traffic, target high-value keywords.
-If budget allows, build some quality backlinks to stabilize SERP rankings.
+If your budget allows, build some quality backlinks to stabilize SERP rankings.

-WriterZen is one of the best KGR keyword research tools because of the speed of calculation and the value you get compared with its competitors.
+WriterZen is one of the best KGR keyword research tools because of its speed of calculation and the value it offers compared with its competitors.

 Keyword Clustering